Jkotheimer/Simple-Text-Editor/README.md

 Download the Jar file and double click to run

-Or run `java -jar SimpleJavaTextEditor.jar` from the command line
+Or run `./SimpleJavaTextEditor` from the command line

-You can also generate easily a new jar file with the following command when you are in *src/* directory `jar cmvf ../manifest.mf ../SimpleJavaTextEditor.jar simplejavatexteditor/*.class`
+You can also generate easily a new jar file with the following command when you are in root directory `mvn clean package`

 ### Important